SleepSpace Snore Detector

 Guaranteed sleep help at no cost to you with our free trial

 Measuring sound in the bedroom is not just important for measuring snoring, but relevant to anyone who wants to better understand their bedroom environment.
-Often times, subtle sounds wake us up in the middle of the night the negatively impact sleep.
+Often times, subtle sounds wake us up in the middle of the night that negatively impact sleep.
 I've seen it myself in our sleep lab when I noticed that an air conditioner turning on was waking up sleepers.
 Additionally, SleepSpace plays sleep enhancing sounds throughout the night designed to entrain deeper sleep.
 You can listen to how SleepSpace adjusts these sounds when this feature is turned on.

 IMPORTANT NOTE: Each night the sound recording will be overwritten in order to save space on your phone, so to save it, you will have to press the save recording button each morning, which stores the file in your iCloud account.